TheSimplePixel/TheSimplePixel/README.md

 * 👋 Hi, I’m @TheSimplePixel
 * 🔍 I’m interested in Cybsersecurity & OPSEC
-* 😔 Currently working on only indepdent or private group projects, sorry!
+* 😔 Currently working on only independent or private group projects, sorry!
 * 📨 You can reach me on discord or through other platforms I'm active on.

 <!---